Unity-Technologies/com.unity.multiplayer.docs/docs/learn/rpcnetvarexamples.md

 title: RPCs vs NetworkVariables Examples
 sidebar_label: RPCs vs NetworkVariables Examples
 ---
-This page contains examples of how `RPC`s or `NetworkVariable`s have been used in the Small Coop Sample (Boss Room Project.)
+This page contains examples of how `RPC`s or `NetworkVariable`s have been used in the Small Coop Sample (Boss Room Project).
 It should provide some guidance on when to use `RPC`s or `NetworkVariable`s in your own projects.

+See the [RPC vs NetworkVariable](rpcvnetvar.md) tutorial for more information.

 ## RPCs for movement
 Boss Room uses RPCs to send movement inputs.